How to Quit Soda in 10 Simple Steps

 2 Weeks to Stop Drinking Soda

-There’s the ten steps to soda withdrawal and replacing it with a healthy alternative.
-If you can follow it for two short weeks, I really believe this plan will give you a great chance of stopping cola addiction and improve your overall health and energy levels.
+There’s the 10 steps to soda withdrawal and replacing it with a healthy alternative.
+If you can follow it for 2 short weeks, I really believe this plan will give you a great chance of stopping cola addiction and improve your overall health and energy levels.

 If you have any experiences, questions or suggestions, feel free to add a comment below.
 Also please share this soda replacement plan with your friends.
 Making this change is one of the most important things a soda drinker could do for their health.